 In this chapter we will discuss the arguably most important quantum many body problem - the electronic structure problem - relevant for almost all properties of matter relevant in our daily life.
 With $O(10^{23})$ atoms in a typical piece of matter, the exponential scaling of the Hilbert space dimension with the number of particles is a nightmare.
-In this chapter we will discuss approximations used in quantum chemistry that reduce the problem to a polynomial one, typically scaling like $O(N^4)$.
+In this chapter we will discuss first the exact solution by exact diagonalization of simplified effective models, and then approximate methods that reduce the problem to a polynomial one, typically scaling like $O(N^4)$ and even O(N) in modern codes that aim for a sparse matrix structure.
 These methods map the problem to a single-particle problem and work only as long as correlations between electrons are weak.
-In the following we will discuss exact methods - without any approximation - which are needed for the simulation of strongly correlated systems, such as high temperature superconductors, heavy electron materials and quantum magnets.